Visit Stratford-upon-Avon, England

 Mary Arden's Farm, Shakespeare’s mother's childhood home, contains a museum of country life, his daughter Susanna's house, Hall's Croft, has a display on Elizabethan medical practice, and Nash's House, where Shakespeare's granddaughter Elizabeth lived, houses an exhibition on the town's history.

 This sample itinerary will give you an idea of what is possible when you travel in Stratford-upon-Avon, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 Places & hotels on the map

 Places near Stratford-upon-Avon

-- The White Cliffs of Dover 151 miles away
+- The White Cliffs of Dover 242 kilometers away

 Photos of Stratford-upon-Avon